rayes0/blog/content/anemoia/prologue.md

 "Yeah, I can't get it to sound quite how I want it to."

-\"\...\"
+"..."

-\"Hey Evan, do you remember what I told you back when we were little?
-After you said your dream was to win the International Chopin Piano Competition?\"
+"Hey Evan, do you remember what I told you back when we were little?
+After you said your dream was to win the International Chopin Piano Competition?"

 "Umm...Yes?"